-Everyone in North Oxfordshire Academy must be allowed to learn and move about in a happy and caring atmosphere that is free from bullying.
-Confidence must be encouraged and care and consideration for each other are our watchwords.
+Everyone at North Oxfordshire Academy must be allowed to learn and move around in a happy and safe atmosphere that is free from bullying.
+Confidence must be encouraged and respect, kindness and consideration for each other is our anti bullying mantra.
 Bullying of any form is not tolerated and will be challenged.
-The Principal has 3 lines in the sand which pupils cannot cross, persistent bullying is one of these lines.
 Any cases of bullying are dealt with very seriously, we have a zero-tolerance approach to bullying.
 We are a speak up school.
-This means that anyone who knows or suspects that bullying is happening will be encouraged to speak up to staff.
+This means that anyone who knows or suspects that bullying is happening will be encouraged to speak up and report.